Answers to frequently asked questions related to jury duty service.

 Be physically and mentally able to carry out the functions of a juror.
 Temporary inability shall not be considered a disqualification

 A person 70 years of age or older may claim exemption from jury service and shall be exempt upon making the request.
+All other persons are expected to be available to serve and should follow the reporting instructions on their summons.

 How was I selected for jury service?